aureoncorner-dotcom/LivingismSuite/⭐ THE ABUNDANCE ENGINE — BOOK III.md

 *(This is built to align perfectly with Books I & II AND CTA-V through CTA-XI timelines.)*

+Book 4 aligns with Book III Section 18.13:
+AI may advise only in technical domains under the 70% Rule.
+AI may not interpret human domains at any confidence level.
 ---

 # **SECTION 1 — The Physics of Abundance**